DemonHashira/DemonHashira/README.md

 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 Goal of the year is to become a full fledget dev.
+- 🥅 Goal of the year is to become a full fledged dev.
 - ⚡ My most favorite leisure activity is reading books.

 ---